 CASE Culture Studies Credit

-The faculty decided to divide the CASE Culture Studies into a two-part requirement in order to more fully coordinate the College’s curriculum with the “Shared Goals” of the IUB General Education program, which identifies the teaching of diversity as a crucial means of fostering citizenship in a democratic society.
+The faculty divides the CASE Culture Studies into a two-part requirement in order to more fully coordinate the College's curriculum with the "Shared Goals" of the IUB General Education program, which identifies the teaching of diversity as a crucial means of fostering citizenship in a democratic society.